BinaryMuse/react-babel-boilerplate/README.md

 ---

 I love React, especially in conjunction with Babel for ES2015+ features and webpack for dealing with all my client-side asset issues, but getting set up on a new project, especially when I just want to toy with an idea, always feels like more work than it should be.
-This project provides some boilerplate to set up what **I** consider to be a common and useful starer project.
+This project provides some boilerplate to set up what **I** consider to be a common and useful starter project.

 Instructions
 ------------